Hand Pump Guide

 The best practice is always to have the unit as close to the fluid as possible, but if this is not possible a diaphragm or piston pump may be a better solution due to the valves within the pump creating a seal meaning air is ejected and they have the better suction capability.

-Usually, hand pumps are chosen due to the lack of power available, for small flow rates in applications such as sampling, for priming the main pump or for emergency use.
-An alternative can be a battery-powered pump which delivers higher flow rates where multiple batteries can be utilised to ensure a consistent supply of power.
-Batteries of lithium-ion technology meaning charge is not lost if unused for long periods.
+Usually, hand pumps are chosen due to the lack of power available, for small flow rates in applications such as sampling, for priming a main pump or for emergency use.
+An alternative can be a cordless battery-powered pump which delivers higher flow rates where multiple batteries can be utilised to ensure a consistent supply of power.
+Batteries of lithium-ion technology mean charge is not lost if unused for long periods.

 Hand pumps internal parts are altered to accommodate differing fluid types, viscosities and solids.
 With differing technologies and fluids depending on the design chosen, pumps will be capable of producing different flows, and pressures.
 Centrifugal types are common for clean, low viscosity fluids which can produce high flows and relatively low pressures, whereas positive displacement types such as piston and diaphragm pumps have great suction capabilities, can handle viscous fluids but develop much higher pressures but at the sacrifice of flow rates.